105 Health and Medical – General

 This resource aims to tell the story of physical activity, exercise, and health in Indigenous communities, and helps to address the Canadian national call to action for Truth and Reconciliation by providing an open access educational resource that may serve as one step in decolonizing physical activity in the post-secondary student community.

-Exploring the U.S. Healthcare System (CC BY-NC-SA) by Karen Valaitis
+Exploring the U.S. Healthcare System by Karen Valaitis (CC BY-NC-SA).

 This book introduces undergraduate students in the field of healthcare to foundational characteristics of the U.S. healthcare system.
 It begins with an overview of the healthcare system that includes a brief history and a description of the current state of health in the U.S.

-This is a Canadian created resourceFinding Evidence-based Information for Health Sciences Students (CC-BY-SA) by Anabella Arcaya, Graham Lavender, Christine St. Denis and College Libraries Ontario
+Finding Evidence-based Information for Health Sciences Students by Anabella Arcaya, Graham Lavender, Christine St. Denis and College Libraries Ontario (CC-BY-SA).

 This series of information literacy modules will help post-secondary students in the health sciences (especially Nursing) find and use reliable information for class assignments.
 It covers the essential steps from developing a topic to searching databases to evaluating resources to writing an academic paper and citing sources in APA style.
 Created collaboratively by library staff at 13 colleges (and one college-like institution) in Ontario, Canada, these modules should be relevant to students in college and university health sciences programs around the world.
 They have been designed to be appropriate for first-year students with no background in research, while also including more advanced techniques that will benefit experienced searchers.

-Foundations of Epidemiology (CC BY-NC) by Marit L. Bovbjerg
+Foundations of Epidemiology by Marit L. Bovbjerg (CC BY-NC).

 This resource provides an introductory epidemiology text intended for students and practitioners in public or allied health fields.
 It covers epidemiologic thinking, causality, incidence and prevalence, public health surveillance, epidemiologic study designs and why we care about which one is used, measures of association, random error and bias, confounding and effect modification, and screening.
 Concepts are illustrated with numerous examples drawn from contemporary and historical public health issues.

-This is a Canadian created resourceHealth Professions Education Research Primer Edited by Teresa M. Chan (McMaster University) (CC BY-NC-SA 4.0)
+Health Professions Education Research Primer edited by Teresa M. Chan (CC BY-NC-SA 4.0).

-Introduction to Health ( CC BY) by kfalcone
+Introduction to Health by kfalcone (CC BY).

 The 2nd edition of the Introduction to Health OER Textbook provides a broad overview of information pertaining to human health and opportunities for improving health and wellness throughout life.
 The intended goal of the book is to equip the learners with important information needed to better understand their own health and how their daily choices may impact both their quantity and quality of life.
 Includes a section with health-focused videos.